IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/RNA Labs/alertsup.md

 14. Add a new building block, SevOne -> REST v3 -> Metadata -> Metadata Devies (POST)

 	a.
-Change name to SevOne_Find_router
+Change name to SevOne_Find_Router

 	b.
 Click on the building block to open the right side panel and complete the following fields